JetBrains/youtrack-workflows/QA Verification Process/README.md

 QA Verification Process
 ====================

-    Notifies a user when he/she is set to verify an issue Requires setting 'Verified in build' value when changing state to 'Verified', and sets current user name for 'Verified by' field value.
+*   Notifies a user when he/she is set to verify an issue
+*   Requires setting 'Verified in build' value when changing state to 'Verified', and sets current user name for 'Verified by' field value.
-    Requires adding a comment when changing state to 'W/O verification'.
+*   Requires adding a comment when changing state to 'W/O verification'.

 >Requirements:
->        field 'Verified by' of 'user' type
+>field 'Verified by' of 'user' type,
->        field 'Verified in build' of 'build' type
+>field 'Verified in build' of 'build' type,
->        state 'W/O verification'
+>state 'W/O verification'

 ```java
 rule Notify on set Verify by user